How?

 "Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate."

-Similarly, and inspired by an earlier work by thought leader Nicholas G. Carr9, Newport, goes on to define the opposite of Deep Work as Shallow Work:
+Similarly, and inspired by an earlier work by thought leader Nicholas G. Carr7, Newport, goes on to define the opposite of Deep Work as Shallow Work:

 Of course, these books referenced above were mostly written before AI tech emerged.
-Today, AI has mostly an Augmentation role, as Copilot in the pursuit of Deep Work.
+Today, AI has mostly an Augmentation role, as AI Assistants in the pursuit of Deep Work.
 Over time, AI will evolve into more of an Automation role, as Coworker to replace human labour for Shallow Work.

-This also relates to something called Flow.
-I am not talking about the Salesforce technology of the same name, but a serious work from psychologist Mihaly Csikszentmihalyi10 which talks about a 'Flow State' that means productive, satisfying Deep Work.
+This also relates to Flow State.
+I am not talking about the Salesforce Flow technology here, but a serious work from psychologist Mihaly Csikszentmihalyi8 which talks about a 'Flow State' that means productive, satisfying Deep Work.

 In summary, a Flow State generates Deep Work.
 This relates to designing an AI-powered app as an Augmentation of human work, where Flow can be achieved if: